Russian Civil War: Central Asia (1919)

-South Russia, Ukraine and Kronstadt (1920–21)
+South Russia, Ukraine and Kronstadt (1920–1921)

 At the beginning of 1920, Denikin was reduced to defending Novorossia, the Crimean peninsula, and the Northern Caucasus.
 On 26 January, the Caucasian army retreated beyond the Manych.
-On 7 February, the Reds occupied Odessa, but then Makhno started fighting the Fourteenth Red Army.
+On 7 February, the Reds occupied Odessa, but then Makhno's anarchists started fighting the Fourteenth Red Army.
 On 20 February, Denikin succeeded in recapturing Rostov, his last victory, before giving it up soon after.

 By the beginning of 1920, the main body of the Armed Forces of South Russia was rapidly retreating towards the Don, to Rostov.
 Denikin hoped to hold the crossings of the Don, then rest and reform his troops, but the White Army was not able to hold the Don area, and at the end of February 1920 started a retreat across Kuban towards Novorossiysk.
 Slipshod evacuation of Novorossiysk proved to be a dark event for the White Army.
 Russian and Allied ships evacuated about 40,000 of Denikin's men from Novorossiysk to the Crimea, without horses or any heavy equipment, while about 20,000 men were left behind and either dispersed or were captured by the Red Army.
 Following the disastrous Novorossiysk evacuation, Denikin stepped down and the military council elected Wrangel as the new Commander-in-Chief of the White Army.
 He was able to restore order to the dispirited troops and reshape an army that could fight as a regular force again.
 It remained an organized force in the Crimea throughout 1920.

 After Moscow's Bolshevik government signed a military and political alliance with Nestor Makhno and the Ukrainian anarchists, the Insurgent Army attacked and defeated several regiments of Wrangel's troops in southern Ukraine, forcing him to retreat before he could capture that year's grain harvest.

 Stymied in his efforts to consolidate his hold, Wrangel then attacked north in an attempt to take advantage of recent Red Army defeats at the close of the Polish–Soviet War of 1919–1920.
 The Red Army eventually halted the offensive, and Wrangel's troops had to retreat to Crimea in November 1920, pursued by both the Red and Black cavalry and infantry.
 Wrangel's fleet evacuated him and his army to Constantinople on 14 November 1920, ending the struggle of Reds and Whites in Southern Russia.